fybrik/fybrik/site/docs/get-started/super-quickstart.md

 3. A **data user** submits a request to read the data asset using Fybrik

-4. **Fybrik** fetchs the data in an optimal way for cost and performance, and automatically redacts columns according to the data plicies
+4. **Fybrik** fetches the data asset, and automatically redacts columns according to the data plicies

 5. The **data user** can consume the governed data instantly